Pikuach nefesh: Talmudic discussion

 In the Talmud (Yoma 85b), Samuel of Nehardea interpreted the verses above to imply, "Live by them [God's statutes and laws], and do not die by them".
 Shmuel's interpretation, which is accepted as canonical in Rabbinic Judaism, is that Jews should live by Jewish law as long as doing so does not endanger their lives, but should not die because of it (except in narrow circumstances identified elsewhere).
 Shmuel implicitly rejects the alternative interpretation, "Live by them, and die by them".

 The Talmud discusses a number of cases as examples in which biblically mandated laws can be disregarded for the sake of saving a human life.
 (B.Yoma 84b) All of these examples relate to Sabbath prohibitions: rescuing a child from the sea, breaking apart a wall that has collapsed on a child, breaking down a door about to close on an infant, and extinguishing a fire to save a life.
+The phrase pikuach nefesh appears to derive from that context.